xDaryamo/puccini/README.md

 ### Can I compose a single service from several interrelated Clout files?

 TOSCA has a feature called "substitution mapping", which is useful for modeling service composition.
 It is, however, a *design* feature.
-The implementation is up to your orchestration tool chain.
+The implementation is up to your orchestration toolchain.
 See our examples [here](examples/tosca/substitution-mapping.yaml) and [here](examples/tosca/substitution-mapping-client.yaml).